Timber Decking Cost

 Seating

-For a large decking area, you may want to include a seating area to make your garden feel more homely and comfortable, with garden furniture sets starting at £280.
 You could also choose to install wooden benches which usually cost around £170 to £300 per bench, or for something more luxurious you could opt for a garden swing which is generally priced at £300.

 Modular Deck Systems

 A modular decking system is a perfect solution for anyone looking to reduce their costs, as this type of decking can easily be installed without the help of a professional.
-It has everything you need, including deck tiles which can be fitted in a matter of minutes.
-The price of a modular decking system is usually around £450; however, this will depend on the quality of the system.
+It has everything you need, including decking tiles which can be fitted in a matter of minutes.

-What Does Installing Timber Decking Entail?
+What Does Installing Timber Decking Involve?

 To help you understand the process of timber decking installation, take a look at the following guide:

-2. The next step involves mapping out where the decking will be installed using pegs, and a builder’s line then clearing away any rocks, vegetation or even turf surrounding the area
+2. The next step involves mapping out the area where the decking will be installed using pegs and a builder’s line.

 install timber decking